-Cryptocurrencies can be used to buy things, but are an online currency based on blockchain.
-This blockchain protocol essentially works like a distributed ledger.
+1) As mentioned above, cryptocurrencies are an online currency based on the blockchain technology.
+What does blockchain do?
+The blockchain protocol essentially works like a distributed ledger.
 Rather than a record existing in a single location, such as a regular computer server, the data is shared by multiple personal computers anywhere in the world.
 Additionally, the data is not only shared by its users, but can also be edited and checked by them.
 This means that users can complete transactions without having to go through a central intermediary.
 As every participant is both an active user as well as a server, the data becomes difficult to shut down or to hack.
+In theory, blockchain provides a fast and secure way of financial payments.
 Therefore, expectations in Europe on the effect of blockchain technology on payment solutions are high.
-However, it does not end there.
-The Spanish bank Santander, together with its partners Oliver Wyman and Anthemis Group, estimated in 2015 that blockchain technology could reduce banks' infrastructure costs by 15 to 20 billion dollars per year.
+Additionally, Spanish bank Santander, together with its partners Oliver Wyman and Anthemis Group, estimated in 2015 that blockchain technology could reduce banks' infrastructure costs by 15 to 20 billion dollars per year.
 Other sectors in Europe could also profit from blockchain.